IT21257568/Vehicle-service-and-agro-machinery-management-system/README.md

 ### `npm run-script dev`

 Runs both the client app and the server app in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view the client in the browser.

 ### `npm start`

 Runs just the client app in development mode.<br>
-Open [http://localhost:4000](http://localhost:4000) to view the client in the browser.

 ### `npm run dev`